frontenddogma/web-development-glossary/manuscript/a.md

 : → A List Apart

 Algorithm
-: A finite sequence of well-defined, computer-implementable instructions.
+: A finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
+Algorithms are unambiguous specifications for performing calculation, data processing, automated reasoning, and other tasks.&nbsp;[†](#w-algorithm)

 Amaya
 : A web editor with browsing capabilities.
 Amaya was developed by the W3C and INRIA from 1996 to 2012.